UCI-GREGoR/wgs-calling/README.md

     git clone git@gitlab.com:lightning.auriga1/wgs-pipeline.git
 ```

+Note that this requires local git ssh key configuration; see [here](https://docs.gitlab.com/ee/user/ssh.html) for instructions as required.

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `manifest.tsv` to specify your sample setup.

+The following settings are recognized in `config/config.yaml`.
+Note that each reference data option below exists under an arbitrary tag denoting desired reference genome build.
+This tag is completely arbitrary and will be used to recognize the requested build for the current pipeline run.

+- `manifest`: relative path to run manifest
+- `genome-build`: requested genome reference build to use for this analysis run. this should match the tags used in the reference data blocks below.
+- `references`: human genome reference data applicable to multiple tools
+  - `fasta`: human sequence fasta file
+  - `fasta-index`: fai format index file for above fasta
+  - `fasta-dict`: dict file for above fasta
+- `bwa`: reference data files specific to [bwa-mem2](https://github.com/bwa-mem2/bwa-mem2)
+  - `fasta`: human sequence fasta file
+  - note that there are other files here that have been ported in from legacy; they exist in legacy in a rather disorganized fashion, and are flagged for cleanup before further annotation will be provided here.
+- `dnascope`: reference data files specific to [Sentieon DNAscope](https://support.sentieon.com/manual/DNAscope_usage/dnascope/)
+  - `model`: DNAscope model file
+  - `dbsnp-vcf`: dbSNP backend vcf file
+  - `dbsnp-vcf-tbi`: tbi format index file for above vcf
+- `verifybamid2`: reference data files specific to [VerifyBamID2](https://github.com/Griffan/VerifyBamID)
+  - `db-prefix`: filename prefix for assorted Verify annotation file suffixes: V, UD, mu, bed.

+The following columns are expected in the run manifest, by default at `config/manifest.tsv`:
+- thing
+- otherthing

 ### Step 3: Install Snakemake